 4 Best Ways to Stack Firewood

-Before you begin to build your wood pile, you'll want to pick the perfect spot.
+Before you begin to build your wood pile, you'll want to pick the perfect spot to your store firewood.

 You may be tempted to keep your stack close to your home.
 After all, you don’t want to walk too far in the snow or rain to gather fuel for a comfy fire inside your home.
 Plus, the eaves of your roof will provide some shelter against the snow and rain, which is good, right?
 Nope!

-Consider the layout of your landscape too when choosing a location for your woodpile.
-According to Chainsaw Journal, if your home is on a slope, you will want to ensure that the stack is placed at the top of the slope to prevent moisture from draining under the stack after it has rained or snowed.
+Consider the layout of your landscape too when choosing a location to store your firewood.
+According to Chainsaw Journal, if your home is on a slope, you will want to ensure that the firewood stack is placed at the top of the slope to prevent moisture from draining under the stack after it has rained or snowed.

-Avoid placing the firewood stack in the shade and opt for an area that receives plenty of sunlight.
-The heat and the light from the sun will help naturally speed up the drying process, so you’ll have better burning firewood for those cozy fall or winter evenings.
+Avoid storing the firewood stack in the shade and opt for an area that receives plenty of sunlight.
+The heat and the light from the sun will help naturally speed up the drying and seasoning process, so you’ll have better burning firewood for those cozy fall or winter evenings.

-When creating your firewood pile, keeping your firewood elevated is key.
+When creating your firewood pile, keeping your firewood stack off the ground is key.

 The bottom layer of your log pile needs to be a stable base.
 If the logs are placed directly on the ground, they are at much greater risk of developing moisture buildup, which will cause the wood to rot.

-Don’t waste your wood or potentially have your hard work come tumbling down by keeping the bottom layer of the pile elevated and off the ground.
+Don’t waste your wood or potentially have your hard work come tumbling down by keeping the bottom layer of the firewood off the ground and elevated.
 This can be easily be done by laying down two treated wood boards to rest your logs on.
 These types of boards are designed to be on the ground and resist moisture better than natural wood.

 We also offer firewood log racks that are designed to keep wood raised up and off the ground, so it stays nice and dry.

-When stacking your firewood on your log rack, you’ll want to make sure that you aren’t stacking it too tightly.
+When stacking your firewood with or without a rack, you’ll want to make sure that you aren’t stacking it too tightly.

 4. Protect Against the Elements